serenorg/serendb/docs/rfcs/036-physical-replication.md

 streams WAL from the primary and continuously applies it.
 It is also known as "physical replication", to distinguish it from logical replication.
 In PostgreSQL, a replica is initialized by taking a physical backup of the primary.
-In Neon, the replica is initialized from a slim "base backup" from the pageserver, just like a primary, and the primary and the replicas connect to the same pageserver, sharing the storage.
+In SerenDB, the replica is initialized from a slim "base backup" from the pageserver, just like a primary, and the primary and the replicas connect to the same pageserver, sharing the storage.

-There are two kinds of read-only replicas in Neon:
+There are two kinds of read-only replicas in SerenDB:
 - replicas that follow the primary, and
 - "static" replicas that are pinned at a particular LSN.